AnalyticsAutomated/analytics_automated/docs/how_it_works.rst

 How The System Works
 ====================

-A_A turns data analysis code in to RESTful webservices for the purpose of building SOA systems.
+A_A turns data analysis pipelines in to RESTful webservices for the purpose of building SOA systems.
 A_A is made up of 2 main components;

-1. A system for configuring data analysis workflows.
+1. A system for configuring and monitoring data analysis workflows.
 2. A system of Celery workers which can receive the data and run those workflows.

 A design goal for A_A is to make it agnostic to the code which executes the